 You may be familiar with regular soy sauce, or sometimes known as light soy sauce.
 Dark soy sauce is usually added to add that dark caramel color to the overall dish.
 In Indonesia, this is usually kecap manis.
 But Chinese dark soy sauce isn’t as sweet compared to kecap manis.
 The texture is thicker and less salty compared to regular soy sauce.

-WHY DO I LIKE TO USE INSTANT POT PRESSURE COOKER TO MAKE THIS? (not sponsored)
+I LIKE TO USE INSTANT POT PRESSURE COOKER TO PRESSURE COOK PORK BELLY(not sponsored)

 *Recipe is written for 6-quart Instant Pot.
 Cooking time should remain the same for 8-quart size but will take longer to pressurize.
 For mini duo (3-quart), I recommend to half the recipe and use the same amount of time to cook*

-- 2 lbs pork belly in one large piece
+- 3 lbs pork belly with skin in one large piece

 - 2 cups water

 - 1 star anise

 - Pat the pork belly dry with an absorbent paper towel.
 Rub the pork belly with five-spice powder and set aside for 30 minutes